 How Mortgages Differ for Expats and Non-Residents

-While mortgage Dubai for expats is widely available, some key differences apply:
+While mortgage Dubai for expats is widely available, some key differences apply:- Lower loan-to-value ratios

 - Slightly higher interest rates